SuhruthY/Python21/hangman-cw.md

     y = start_y + (i // 13) * ((GAP + RADIUS * 2))
     letters.append([x, y, chr(A + i), True])
 ```
-note: Make sure you can add all of the alphabets and fit them to your screen.
+note: If you are using your own shape , then make are adding all of the alphabets and fit them to your screen.
 &nbsp;
 ### Game variables
 - These variables will be changed during the game play